funilrys/PyFunceble/docs/facts/faq.rst

 .. warning::
-    Keep in mind that the :code:`--max-workers` mostly - if not only - affects the tester threads.
-Because we want to safely write the files, we still need a single thread which read the submitted results and generate the outputs.
+    Keep in mind that the :code:`--max-workers` mostly - if not only - affects the tester processes.
+Because we want to safely write the files, we still need a single processes which read the submitted results and generate the outputs.

     The reason we added this to PyFunceble :code:`4.0.0` is we don't want to